davide97l/Sentiment-analysis/README.md

 ## CNN (Convolutional network)

 **Note:** CNN model consists of multiple filters of different sizes which will look at different n-grams (1xn filters) along a sentence and learn to select the most useful ones in order to classify it.
+You can find more details on https://davideliu.com/2020/04/05/sentences-sentiment-analysis-with-cnn/.

 Train a convolutional network.
 ```